himaghna/SimplifySplittingChemicals/README.md

-# SimplifySplittingMolecules
+# SimplifySplittingChemicals
-Simplify your train:test Splitting for Molecules in Machine Learning
+Simplify your train:test Splitting for Chemicals in Machine Learning

+todo
+add directory strucure
+tests and methods signatures
+github actions

+literature search for splitting methods to implement